 I like to keep an eye out for any supermarket offers for either;

-a) End of day discounts for vegetables – these are perfect to throw in a stew or casserole, they are usually a long way from going off, and still totally ok to use.
+a) End of day discounts for vegetables – these are perfect to throw in a stew or casserole; they are usually a long way from going off and still totally okay to use.
 The same goes for meat – I’ve found some fantastic offers at the end of the day.

-b) 3 for 2 offers on pre chopped vegetables – these can be a real time saver if you are in a rush – or just really don’t like chopping up vegetables!
-When they are on offer they don’t always work out more expensive than buying the vegetables separately.
+b) 3 for 2 offers on pre-chopped vegetables – these can be a real time saver if you are in a rush – or just don’t like chopping vegetables!
+When they are on offer, they don’t always work out more expensive than buying the vegetables separately.
 Keep your eyes peeled!

 - Slow Cooker Mince and Dumplings